 This isn’t to say however, that all materials gathered by parties are a useless or risky endeavour.
 In many situations information gathered by parties can be helpful in resolving the conflict before the Court.
 Alternatively information gathered may give rise to one party seeking further information elsewhere that may assist the Court in making a decision.
 For example, a Facebook post that states that one party was somewhere other than they claim to be or with someone they shouldn’t have been with, in violation of a parenting order, may or may not be enough evidence in itself, but could give rise to further investigations being undertaken to determine and gather admissible evidence.

-The best person to advise you on situations such as these, and other family court matters, is a family law specialist.
-Best Wilson Buckley Toowoomba and Brisbane are family lawyers who offer specialist knowledge, compassion and commitment in a timely manner.
+The best person to advise you on situations such as these, and other family court matters, is a family law specialist in Toowoomb and Brisbane.
+Best Wilson Buckley Family Law Toowoomba and Brisbane are family lawyers who offer specialist knowledge, compassion and commitment in a timely manner.